Estimation of Urine Specific Gravity from Serum Chemistry, CBC, and Patient Age | Feline-only clinic | April 2026

 | v1.3 | 7 | 85.6% | 70.0% | Reduced to 7 fields; clinically-weighted error costs |

-| v1.4 | 7 | 85.6% | 73.7% | Hyperparameter tuning; classification only; fewer false flags |
+| v1.4 | 7 | 85.6% | 73.7% | Hyperparameter tuning; classification only |

-| v1.5a | 5 | 84.9% | 75.5% | Dropped Amylase & Cholesterol (pilot data); added per-prediction explanations; improved validation |
+| v1.5a | 5 | 84.9%† | 75.5%† | Dropped Amylase & Cholesterol; per-prediction explanations |

-| Limitation | Clinical Impact | Mitigation Plan | Status |
+| Limitation | Clinical Impact | Mitigation | Status |

 |---|---|---|---|

 | Single-practice, single-species dataset | Trained on 3,642 feline cases from one hospital.
-External validation is required before broader deployment. | Pursuing collaboration with Texas A&M Veterinary Medical Teaching Hospital or external validation on a second, independent patient population.
-Additional validation sites will be recruited from professional networks and through conference contacts.
-Target: 2–3 external datasets. | Oct 2026 |
+External validation is required before broader deployment. | Pursuing collaboration with Texas A&M Veterinary Medical Teaching Hospital.
+Target: 2–3 external validation datasets. | Oct 2026 |

 | No urinalysis replacement | USG is one component of urinalysis.
-Sediment analysis, urine protein, urine culture, and pH provide independent diagnostic information. | By design — not a limitation to resolve.
-This tool is a screening triage tool that identifies cats who should receive urinalysis.
-It is not intended to replace UA. | N/A |
+Sediment, protein, culture, and pH provide independent diagnostic information. | By design.
+This is a screening triage tool, not a UA replacement. | N/A |

-| Pre-renal and post-renal effects | Dehydration elevates BUN disproportionately and concentrates urine simultaneously.
-The model may conflate pre-renal and intrinsic renal causes. | Add hydration status and recent fluid therapy as optional input fields in a future version.
-Explore adding BUN/Creatinine ratio as an engineered feature to help distinguish pre-renal azotemia. | Q1 2027 |
+| Pre-renal and post-renal effects | Dehydration elevates BUN and concentrates urine simultaneously.
+The model may conflate pre-renal and intrinsic renal causes. | Add hydration status and recent fluid therapy as optional inputs in a future version.
+Explore BUN/Creatinine ratio as engineered feature. | Q1 2027 |

-| No prospective outcome data | No data yet showing that flagging cats with this tool leads to earlier diagnosis or improved clinical outcomes. | Memorial Cat Hospital pilot will track every flag: was UA performed, what was the USG result, what was the diagnosis at 6 and 12 months.
-This prospective dataset will be the basis for outcome claims in the publication. | Mar 2027 |
+| No prospective outcome data | No data yet showing that flagging cats leads to earlier diagnosis or improved outcomes. | Feline-only clinic pilot tracking every flag: UA performed, USG result, diagnosis at 6 and 12 months. | Mar 2027 |

 | Parameter | Value |